 Whether you’ve been officially dating “the one” for a few months or the better part of the last decade, you might be wondering how you’ll know when you’ve entered the “sweet spot,” that is the right time to get engaged.
-When folks on your Facebook feed flaunt a diamond ring after seeing someone for under a year, while high school sweethearts you know stay ringless for decades, it’s no surprise you’re confused.
+When folks on your Facebook feed start flaunting a diamond ring after seeing someone for under a year, while high school sweethearts you know stay ringless for decades, it’s no surprise you’re confused.
 And experts agree that there is no magic number.
-“There are some couples who know on the first date that they’ve found the one and get engaged quickly, while others take the time to get to know someone well before putting a ring on it,” says Julie Spira, online dating expert and digital matchmaker.
+“There are some couples who know on the first date that they’ve found the one and get engaged quickly, while others take the time to get to know someone well before putting a ring on it,” says online dating expert and digital matchmaker Julie Spira.

 Clearly, time is on a couple’s side when it comes to the longevity of their marriage.
 But experts agree, there’s more to a happy marriage than just years spent side-by-side.
 Here, they share the most fundamental aspects of a relationship that matter the most when determining whether a future marriage will last.